khyateed/song-review-nlp/README.md

 # Classification of Pitchfork Music Reviews
-### An Exploration of NLP Methods (Ongoing)
+### An Exploration of NLP Methods (Ongoing)<br>By Khyatee Desai

-### By Khyatee Desai

 # Introduction
 This project explores text preprocessing, stopword removal, lexicon normalization, frequency distribution, part-of-speech analysis, sentiment analysis, vectorization, feature engineering and classification modeling of music reviews published on Pitchfork

 # Data
-The dataset for this project comes from a Kaggle collection of[song reviews](https://www.kaggle.com/nolanbconaway/pitchfork-data) published on Pitchfork.com.
+The dataset for this project comes from a Kaggle collection of [song reviews](https://www.kaggle.com/nolanbconaway/pitchfork-data) published on Pitchfork.com.
 The data is stored as a collection of tables within a Sqlite database.

 # Cleaning & Processing
 - join relevant tables